Key takeaways

 Is Valium or Xanax better?

 Valium and Xanax are both effective in treating anxiety disorders.
-Your physician will help determine which one is best for your individual needs based on your symptoms and other medical factors.
+Your physician will help determine which one is best for your individual needs based on your anxiety symptoms and other medical factors.

 Can I use Valium or Xanax while pregnant?